rust-lang/rust/src/doc/rustc-dev-guide/src/diagnostics/diagnostic-structs.md

 Applicabilities can also be specified as a field (of type `Applicability`) using the `#[applicability]` attribute.

-In the end, the `SessionSubdiagnostic` derive will generate an implementation of `SessionSubdiagnostic` that looks like the following:
+In the end, the `Subdiagnostic` derive will generate an implementation of `AddToDiagnostic` that looks like the following:

 ```rust
 impl<'tcx> AddToDiagnostic for ExpectedReturnTypeLabel<'tcx> {